h0mbre/h0mbre.github.io/_posts/2019-05-27-Egghunter_GMON_Vulnserver.md

 ## Putting It All Together

-Since we aren't jumping back to a random spot in the `A` buffer this time, we don't need to convert the `A` values to NOPs.
+Since we aren't haphazardly jumping back to a spot in the `A` buffer this time, we don't need to convert the `A` values to NOPs.
 This approach is more surgical in nature.
 The `A` values can remain.

 All that's left for us to do is:
 + create an `egghunter` variable in our exploit script